 YOUR POD IS YOUR PERSONAL PRIVATE STORAGE KEY

 Store everything you want on your own solid POD.
-PODs are like web-secured USB sticks that you can access from anywhere.
+PODs are like secure USB sticks for the web, which you can access from anywhere.
 When you give others access to parts of your POD, they can react to your photos and share their memories with you.
-You decide what things applications and people can see.
+You decide what things apps and people can see.

 YOUR SOLID POD PROVIDES YOUR IDENTITY

 To prove ownership of your data, you need a way to identify yourself.
 Instead of relying on a third party, you can use your Solid POD to say who you are.
-So no more "Login with X" or "Login with Y" on the Web, just "Login with your own Solid POD" .
+So no more "Sign in with X" or "Sign in with Y" on the Web, just "Sign in with X".
+"Login with your own Solid POD" .

-"The web, as I had imagined it, we have not yet seen it.
+"The web, as I had imagined it, we haven't seen it yet.
 The future is still much bigger than the past." - Tim Berners.

-Solid is the technology behind a movement, led by Sir Tim Berners-Lee to turn the web around, towards its original vision.
-To understand the 'why' behind Solid, it is important to understand the phases of a website and how it deviates from Sir Tim's original and inspiring vision.
+Solid is the technology behind a movement, led by Sir Tim Berners-Lee to turn the web back to its original vision.
+To understand the 'why' of Solid, it is important to understand the phases of a web page and how it deviates from Sir Tim's original and inspiring vision.

 The idea of Solid Pod on the web

 However, when the first browser that popularized the web, called Mosaic, appeared, it included multimedia and editing was eliminated.
 It was considered too difficult a problem.
-This change was the first reduction in the promise of the web and generated an effort led by Tim and others to regain writing functionality.
+This change was the first reduction in the promise of the web and spawned an effort led by Tim and others to bring back the writing functionality.
 It was dubbed the 'read-write web' and led to the seminal article by Richard McManus published in 2003.

 Solid has taken more than 15 years of development work to finally come up with this.